noxiousatmosphere/noxiousatmosphere.github.io/Tournament Hosting Guide.md

 # Tournament Hosting Guide

 College quiz bowl can't happen without people stepping up to volunteer as Tournament Directors (TDs).
-While this guide is not perfectly comprehensive, it provides a solid overview of what steps need to be taken when planning and hosting a tournament.
+While this guide is not perfectly comprehensive, it provides a top-down overview of what steps need to be taken when planning and hosting a tournament.

 If this guide doesn't cover something, reach out to people you know with TD experience or ask on the quiz bowl forums.
 People are happy to share their knowledge.
 Don't be afraid to reach out for help—the last thing the community needs is a poorly run tournament.